Local compilation

 The next step is to add your own keymap layout for your firmware.
 RMK supports vial app, an open-source cross-platform(windows/macos/linux/web) keyboard configurator.
 So the vial like keymap definition has to be imported to the firmware project.

 Fortunately, RMK does most of the heavy things for you, all you need to do is to create your own keymap definition and convert it to vial.json following vial's doc here, and place it at the root of the firmware project, replacing the default one.
-RMK would do all the rest things for you.
+RMK will do all the rest for you.

 (Optional) Update compilation target